omarkarimli/Cora/README.md

 - **Live Translate**
 - **Zoomable** image component

-By installing this repo, you will agree [LICENSE](https://github.com/omarkarimli/Cora/blob/master/LICENSE.md)nly Non-Commercial Use
+- By installing this repo, you will agree [LICENSE](https://github.com/omarkarimli/Cora/blob/master/LICENSE.md).
-2025
+- Only Non-Commercial Use